Our Business Practices

 Business and Personal Opportunities

-You must avoid business and personal situations that could impair your judgment or interfere with (or give the appearance of interfering with) your responsibilities to the Company or its customers.
-If a business opportunity arises, either because of your position with the Company or through your use of corporate property or information, that opportunity belongs to the Company.
+Business and personal opportunities that could (or may) impair your judgment or interfere with your responsibilities to the Company or our consumers should be avoided.
+If a business opportunity arises, either because of your position with the Company or by using corporate property/information, that opportunity belongs to the Company.

-- Granting personal loans to other directors, officers, or employees that could make, or might be perceived as making, the recipient beholden to you (over and above the need to repay the loan);
+- Granting personal loans to other employees that could make or might be perceived as making the recipient beholden to you (over and above the need to repay the loan);

 - Seeking to engage a "relative", or their company, to provide goods or services to the Company.

 Employment of Relatives

 The Company permits the employment of an employee's relative under certain circumstances.
 If you become aware that we are considering one of your relatives for employment, those circumstances must be disclosed to Employee Relations as soon as this is known and it will be handled in accordance with the Employment Eligibility Policy.

 In order to avoid potential conflicts of interest, including even the appearance of favoritism, you may not supervise, work directly for, work in the same chain of command as, or make employment decisions about a relative.
 Additionally relatives of employees are not to work any position in which Employee Relations believes may create an inherent or perceived conflict.